Niladri01/FIFA19-Analysis/README.md

                                  h) Distribution of Player's preferred foot
                                  i) Distribution of Player's international reputation
                                  j) Distribution of Player's skill moves

-       9) Imported club logos, player images, coach/manager's images, using matplotlib.image as mpimg module 10)Imported some videos of goals, passing, saving of top players such as Lionel Messi, Xavi, Iniesta, Ronaldo from youtube
+       9) Imported club logos, player images, coach/manager's images, using matplotlib.image as mpimg module

 ## For Data Visualization, I used:
        1) Countplot